logo

 Flown in USA, 1937

-This cover is franked with 8d, postmarked in Christchurch on 16 August 1937 and is addressed to Chicago.
+This cover is correctly franked with 8d, postmarked in Christchurch on 16 August 1937 and is addressed to Chicago.
 It has per U.S.A.
 Services in manuscript under the Air Mail etiquette.

 via USA